International airports in Israel. Israel airports for international flights

 This modern airport offers tourists not only 3 business class lounges.

-Can be ordered transfer with a Russian-speaking driver from the airport to the Dead Sea or across Israel, or to the hotel.
+Can be ordered transfer with a Russian-speaking driver from the airport to the Dead Sea or around Israel, or to the hotel.
 It is also possible to order excursions to the sights of Israel.

-1. Outer circle guarded by special services.
+1. Outer circle, guarded by special services.

 2. Actually, the airport itself, which is surrounded by a moat and an electronic fence with surveillance cameras and motion sensors.